-Building Safety Bill
+Building Safety Act

-Everyone needs to understand that the Bill and new Regulator cover all buildings, not just “high rise residential”.
+Everyone needs to understand that the Act and new Regulator cover all buildings, not just “high rise residential”.
 It addresses how we design, build and renovate all our buildings in future.
 It introduces changes to the Building Act, Architects Act and Building Regulations that apply across the board and in many cases have been needed for years.

 The more robust safety regime will take a proportionate, risk-based approach to all building work, including remediation.
 It will introduce new requirements for the competence of those who design and build as well as for operators of higher risk residential buildings.